skyreep/code-crash/README.md

 </ul>

 ## Future Work
 While the load time is fine on desktop browsers, the title background image has a long load time on mobile.
-I tried using a smaller image, and looked into the webp image format, but unfortunately, it was not compatible with all mobile browsers in my testing.
+I tried using a smaller image, and looked into the webP image format, but unfortunately, it was not compatible with all mobile browsers in my testing.
 In the future I would like to decrease the load time further.
 I think this might best be accomplished with a smaller image in the local directory that can be used with a media query on smaller screens.